Examples of course-specific information about generative AI

 Example 1.1 – Course where practical and basic programming skills is the main focus

 All use of generative AI is prohibited in the course's examination and graded assignments.
-You are also advised to avoid the use of generative AI in your own studies and during class time.
 This is based on the fact that the use of generative AI may have a negative impact on students' ability to meet the course's learning objectives, as you as a student, without the help of generative AI, is expected to be able to:

 explain how simple scripts in a scripting language work